abelsj60/lexical-401/lined-code-node/v1/README.md

 People don't tend to put pictures or headlines in code blocks.

-The `LinedCodeNode` depends on this: import, export, and update logic works with plain text, not nodes.
+The `LinedCodeNode` depends on this: import, export, and update logic work with plain text, not nodes.
 Over time, I found this made life easier than it might have been otherwise.

 ## Guides and patterns